JuanC010n/Capstone-Project/README.md

 uvicorn src.ml:app

-(if application does not load in chrome use npm run build and then initialise fastapi)
+. (if application does not load in chrome use npm run build and then initialise fastapi) . * some systems may require pip3 instead of pip